Kajones21/Software-Development-Journey/README.md

       * organizing remaining files in new folders.
       * Need to tackle OneDrive
         * deleting random files and organizing grad school files
+### Mar 29
+* Progress: CSS
+* What I learned: Finished out the lesson on pseudo-elements and pseudo-classes.
+I had to use MDN curriculum to supplement the freeCodeCamp material because I was getting twisted around trying to tell the difference between the two.
+Using MDN, I know a pseudo-class is like adding a class statement to a selector to target a specific state of an element.
+Pseudo-elements target elements in  a way that makes it seem as though you added another element to the page.
+Still, it's an element that cannot exist without the other element because it appends its style to the existing style.
+The MDN curriculum has a great use case in using the pseudo-element ::before.
+If something is first in a list of elements and a certain type of style must always be applied, you can use the :first-line selector.
+Great for dynamically styling things~
+* Additional: Will work on c# tomorrow morning.
+* Personal Project: Files are much easier to find on my computer now.
+OneDrive is slowly being cleaned out.
+There are many pictures and old files from my academic career.
+  * Personal Computer: 35%
+      * removed screenshots that are not needed.
+      * organizing remaining files in new folders.
+      * Need to tackle OneDrive
+        * deleting random files and organizing grad school files
+      * Organizing books and academic papers.